danielsaidi/DeckKit/README.md

     <img src="Resources/Demo.gif" width=300 />
 </p>

 These decks can be customized to fit your specific needs.
-You can change colors, fonts, corner radius, expanded height etc. and use any views as your cards.
+You can change colors, fonts, corner radius, expanded height etc. and use any views you like.